bnclabs/gson/README.md

 **json to value**

 * a custom parser is supplied that must be faster than encoding/json.
-* numbers can be interpreted as integer, or float64, or retained as string based on the configuration parameter `NumberKind`.
+* numbers can be interpreted as integer, or float64,
   *  `IntNumber` to interpret JSON number as integer whose size is defined by the platform.
   *  `FloatNumber` to interpret JSON number as 64-bit floating point.